bonzaiferroni/bonzAI/README.md

 ```
 initOperation() {

-  // upgrader controller
+  // creeps for upgrading controller, these will spawn first as they appear sooner in the function
   let boostUpgraders = this.flag.room.controller.level < 8;
-  this.addMission(new UpgradeMission(this, boostUpgraders)); // these will spawn first
+  this.addMission(new UpgradeMission(this, boostUpgraders));

-  // repair roads
-  this.addMission(new PaverMission(this)); // these will only begin to spawn after the creeps in UpgradeMission are fully spawned
+  // these will only begin to spawn after the creeps in UpgradeMission are fully spawned
+  this.addMission(new PaverMission(this));

 }
 ```

-New objects are instantiated each game tick, and whenever data can be efficiently gathered through the Game api, it is recommended that it be gathered fresh each tick.
+#### Persistent memory

+New Operation and Mission objects are instantiated each game tick.
+Whenever possible, member variables are evaluated by accessing the Game object and its convience properties (i.e., `Game.structures`) .
 For everything else, persistent memory can be accessed for each Operation through the `operation.memory` and `mission.memory` properties, which are hosted on the flag that is being used to bootstrap the operation.

 ### Overview of AI implementation